 Mid County Transit Authority Transit Vision and Master Plan:

 SPC worked with Mid County Transit Authority in Armstrong County’s Kittanning Urbanized Area on a plan that assesses existing transit service and identifies alternatives for delivering improved transit service.
 This included a one-year service plan, an outline for operations and a financial plan for transit service that responds to current and future needs.
-Service recommendations analyzed in this plan were implemented in 2016.
+Service recommendations analyzed in this plan have been implemented.

 Westmoreland Transit Development Plan: